Sorry, you need to enable JavaScript to visit this website.

 District agency must:

 4.11.2.
-Determine information protection needs arising from the defined mission/business processes and revises the processes as necessary, until achievable protection needs are met.
+Determine information protection needs arising from the defined mission and business processes.

 4.12.
 Insider Threat Program